zonemaster/zonemaster/docs/public/specifications/test-zones/Consistency-TP/consistency05.md

   * Delegated zone on ns1 and ns2.
   * Undelegated zone on "ns3.addr-match-del-undel-2.consistency05.xb" and
     "ns4.addr-match-del-undel-2.consistency05.xb".
-  * Delegated and undelegated zone, respectively, do not have ns1 or ns2 as address records.
+  * Delegated and undelegated zone, respectively, do not have neither ns1 nor ns2 as an address record.
   * Undelegated data:
     * ns3.addr-match-del-undel-2.consistency05.xb
     * ns4.addr-match-del-undel-2.consistency05.xb